Ukraine–United States relations: Second Trump presidency (2025–present)

 On February 24, the US voted against a UN General Assembly resolution condemning Russia's invasion of Ukraine.
 Alongside this resolution, the US introduced a separate resolution in the General Assembly which was worded in neutral terms.
 However, this resolution was significantly changed after several amendments, and Russia voted against it.
 The US later re-introduced that resolution in the Security Council, which ultimately approved it.

 On February 27, Trump extended a series of sanctions against Russia over its invasion of Ukraine for one year.

 A February 28, 2025, meeting between Trump and Zelenskyy in the White House failed to reach an agreement on the potential minerals deal that the two countries had considered.
 Trump told Zelenskyy that Zelenskyy was "gambling with World War III, and what you’re doing is very disrespectful to the country, this country that’s backed you far more than a lot of people say they should have" and the Ukrainian delegation was asked to leave the White House.
 According to several news outlets, this public spat was a catastrophic deterioration of relations between the countries, and a "beyond the worst-case scenario for Ukraine" and "Everything was ready for the signing of the mineral agreement, followed by a press conference.
 The tables were set, pens were on the tables, but everything fell apart."
 According to The Washington Post, on the day after the meeting, Trump was considering halting all military aid to Ukraine, citing sources from an administration official.
 Then, three days after the meeting, the U.S. suspended all military aid to Ukraine.
-A few days after that, the U.S. cut off its intelligence sharing with Ukraine.
+A few days after that, the U.S. cut off its intelligence sharing with Ukraine, reportedly helping Russia advance during the Kursk campaign.